NASA-IMPACT/veda-stac-ingestor/README.md

 ## Using the API

-Please go through the [API Usage docs](API_usage.md) for a guide on ingesting and publishing data to the VEDA data store & STAC API.
+Please go through the [VEDA contribution docs](https://nasa-impact.github.io/veda-docs/contributing/dataset-ingestion.html) for a guide on ingesting and publishing data to the VEDA data store & STAC API.

 ## Deployment

 ### Fetch environment variables using AWS CLI

 To retrieve the variables for a stage that has been previously deployed, the secrets manager can be used to quickly populate an .env file.
 > Note: The environment variables stored as AWS secrets are manually maintained and should be reviewed before using.

 ```